alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-12-livereload-in-browser.md

 ---
 layout: article
 date: 2026-05-12 07:25:36 +01:00
-title: Watching for file changes in my browser
+title: Waiting for website changes in my browser
 topics:
   - Computers and code
   - Blogging about blogging